sukumDev123/iotruntimeset/README.md

 This is project for run background When I set time from client side it will be check event from realtime database .
 When the time comes the light will auto turn on or turn off.

 I think so.....

+This site was built using [Sleep Easy Stack](https://iotruntimebulb.herokuapp.com/stack).